-State SOLs on debt put a limit on the length of time a collector can sue you.
+State statutes of limitations (SOLs) on debt put a limit on the length of time a collector can sue you.
 If you have a collection within the SOL, and we have a concern, we will flag it and not dispute it without discussing it with you.

 How to Calculate your SOL